-Despite the seemingly endless list of to-dos, the crisis has presented a big time opportunity for businesses.
+Despite the seemingly endless list of to-dos, the crisis has presented a big time opportunity for restaurants.
 Consumers' attention to safety, customer service, and quality is at a level never before seen.
-Paired with reduced in-store traffic, retailers have the opportunity to stand out and make a lasting impression.
-In short, every single visit is an opportunity to super serve and delight guests.
+Paired with reduced dine-in capacity, restaurants have the opportunity to stand out and make a lasting impression.
+In short, every single visit is an opportunity to super-serve and delight guests.

 The challenge and opportunity is to deliver an exceptional experience that locks the customer into a connection with your brand that previously, may have taken multiple visits to achieve.
 Now is the time to capitalize on this opportunity and deliver a delightful, "wow" experience that keeps them coming back.

-Ideas to delight shoppers:
+Ideas to delight diners:

-- Ask managers to personally welcome and thank every single shopper for coming in during this time (from a distance, of course). - If you use a reservation or pre-purchase system, identify VIPs upon arrival and offer a personal touch during their experience. - Make every visit memorable by including a free item with their purchase, for example, an item of apparel (i.e. a branded face covering) or put a heartfelt note in their shopping bag. - Let your brand shine by updating your product offerings to reflect customer's needs during this challenging time (i.e. "Interior Sanitation Special" for car washes or branded self-care or relaxation kits).

-- Dedicate staff and a separate physical location for the facilitation of pick-ups and deliveries so guests' interactions with staff are limited. - Consider fun ways to really go above and beyond for your most valued customers. (i.e. consider a contest with the chance to name a limited time item targeted at VIPs who shop during your reopening weekend).
+- Ask managers to personally welcome and thank every single diner for coming in during this time (from a distance, of course). - If you use a reservation or tableside ordering system, identify VIPs and offer a personal touch during their experience. - Make every visit memorable by bringing a free surprise to the table, for example, a free appetizer, dessert or item of apparel (a restaurant branded face covering for example) or put a heartfelt note in to-go boxes and takeout bags. - Let your brand shine by updating your menu to reflect customer's needs during this challenging time (i.e.: "Comfort Bowls") - Dedicate staff and a separate physical location to pick-ups and deliveries so not to interfere with dine-in guests' experiences. - Consider fun ways to really go above and beyond for your most valued customers. (i.e. consider a contest with the chance to name a limited time menu item targeted at VIPs who dine during your reopening weekend).

-Regardless of how you approach delighting guests after you reopen, it's worth noting the retail business of the future has changed fundamentally.
+Regardless of how you approach delighting guests after you reopen, it's worth noting the restaurant of the future has changed fundamentally.
 Now is a great time to rethink how you communicate with customers before, during and after every visit.